Pcniado/DAT1-GUI/README.md

 ## Features

+- Robust Project System for restoring your work
 - Config Editor
 - Revamped User Interface
 - Automatic downloads of hashes for each of the supported games